keithconer/job-app/README.md

      ```
 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details.

-### Summary of the MIT License:
+### Summary of the Apache License 2.0:
 - You are free to use, modify, and distribute this software.
-- You must include the original copyright notice and license in any copies or substantial portions of the software.
+- You must include a copy of the license when redistributing the software.
 - The software is provided "as is", without warranty of any kind.

-For more detailed information, please refer to the full license text in the LICENSE file.
+For more detailed information, please refer to the full license text in the LICENSE.md file.